addyosmani/backbone-fundamentals/README.md

 });
 ```

-Finally, this last line is to ensure we're only listening on the port app.js is running.
+Finally, this last line is to ensure we're only listening on the port where app.js is running.

 ```javascript
 app.listen(3000);